 The Los Gatos-Monte Sereno Police Department is proud to offer its first Community Police Academy in Fall 2022 to the residents of the Town of Los Gatos and City of Monte Sereno.
 A major goal of the Community Police Academy is to increase education and understanding between our community members and the Police Department, and to enhance the strong relationships we have with the community.
 Topics covered include patrol operations, laws of arrest, investigations, records processing, traffic law, communications, defensive tactics and de-escalation, supportive resources and much more.

 Students will participate in informative classroom-style presentations as well as practical demonstrations with a variety of Police Department Personnel.

 A Community Police Academy was previously planned in 2019 but delayed due to COVID-19 precautions.
 Students that had been signed up for that course will be given priority for this upcoming class with a maximum capacity of 30.
 Prospective participants must:

 Eligibility for attendance is at the sole discretion of the Police Department.
-Fillable applications and outreach to occur in June 2022.
+Click here to access a fillable application.

 Walk with a Cop is modeled after similar nationwide programs and events that have a purpose of coming together in non-crisis situations and going for a walk and learning from each other.
 By walking through a neighborhood with community members, an officer can truly see the neighborhoods and business districts they protect and serve through the eyes and experiences of the community.
 Walk with a Cop breaks down barriers and being able to “see” each other by both understanding each other’s perspectives that are that person’s reality and to know each other first as human beings.
 This is a chance to “walk the walk” of LGMSPD community policing.
 Walk with a Cop applies the community policing concept that works to drive down and prevent crime through frequent presence and familiarity with the environment and people the officers serve and protect.